nuts-foundation/nuts-node/docs/pages/deployment/verifiable-credentials.rst

 Introduction
 ^^^^^^^^^^^^

-The Nuts node by default is configured to handle a set of Nuts credentials, such as `NutsAuthorizationCredential` and `NutsOrganizationCredential`.
+The Nuts node by default is configured to handle a set of Nuts credentials, such as `NutsOrganizationCredential` and `NutsEmployeeCredential`.
 These credentials are accepted and indexed automatically.
 If you want to use custom credentials for your use-case, you have to tell your Nuts node how they are structured.
 A Verifiable Credential is structured as a JSON-LD document.
 Adding extra fields to a JSON-LD document requires adding an extra `@context`-definition which describes these fields.

 To configure your Nuts node to recognise these extra fields and custom types, you have to overwrite the JSON-LD configuration.
 This can be done using the `jsonld.contexts` config.
 More information about configuration options and its default values can be found at the :ref:`config documentation <nuts-node-config>`.